JanWielemaker/pip-janus/janus-xsb.md

 bases, such as Wikidata, that may contain billions of triples.
 A HDT file is a compressed binary serialization that can be directly browsed and queried.
-The advantage of querying over compressed data is that large data stores become manageable that otherwise wouldn't be.
+The advantage of querying over compressed data is that large data stores become manageable that otherwise wouldn’t be.
 For instance, a Wikidata snapshot that contains several billion rows along with indexes takes up about 160 Gbytes on disk and takes about 3 seconds to initialize into (`jns_``)rdflib`.
 Furthermore, the data is loaded